Music Educators Journal

-The Music Educators Journal is a quarterly peer-reviewed academic journal that covers in the field of education.
-The editor-in-chief is Ella Wilcox, and the Academic Editor is Corin Overland (University of Miami).
+The Music Educators Journal is a quarterly peer-reviewed academic journal that covers the field of education.
+The editor-in-chief is Ella Wilcox, and the academic editor is Corin Overland (University of Miami).
 It was established in 1914 and is currently published by SAGE Publications on behalf of the National Association for Music Education.

 Abstracting and indexing

 Music Educators Journal is abstracted and indexed in: